 Tahiti is a place where romance thrives.
 French Polynesia’s popular Society Islands teem with honeymooners and anniversary celebrators, all happily paired off and in their own private worlds.
 But if you’re a solo traveler and still want to experience the incredible beauty of French Polynesia, you're not alone.
-Here are five ways to fall in love with Tahiti, solo:
+Here are five ways to visit Tahiti solo:

-Stepping out solo on a small yacht to see the Tahitian islands is actually really fun.
+Stepping out solo on a small yacht to see the Tahitian islands is actually really fun--especially in solo travel.
 Island Escape Cruises' “Island Passage” is perfect for a singles trip, as it has just twelve cabins, including a solo cabin with no surcharge (a rarity in cruising).
 Jump on for a seven-day trip, beginning in Papeete, then sailing Taha’a, Bora Bora, Raiatea, Huahine, Moorea, then returning to Papeete.

 return for a few days in Bora Bora’s iconic lagoon, in the shadow of Mount Otemanu.
 You'll spend days diving right off the back of the ship into the warm water, and exploring the calm lagoons by snorkel, kayak, or standup paddle board.

 2. Scuba dive with sharks, manta rays, and turtles in Tahiti solo

 Scuba diving is a must while visiting Tahiti solo.
 Once you're on the boat, each diver is paired up with a dive buddy as well as a dive master, allowing you to find new friends along the way.
 This underwater playground is chock-full of sharks, manta rays, sea turtles, eagle rays, Moray eels, colorful tropical fish, and even a shy octopus, all living among the crystal-clear waters.
 Not a diver?
 Try snorkeling or whale-watching instead.

 2. Sink into spa bliss when traveling solo in Tahiti